dcomp-leris/CGSynth/frame_gen/interpolation/README.md

 # Interpolation Methods
 In this section, we explore some possible methods with/without AI to interpolate frames

-More specifically, we leverage existing methods such as FILM to interpolate frames
+More specifically, we leverage existing methods such as RIFE to interpolate frames

 ## Requirements
 We need to install FILM.
 To do that, we recommend to leverage the existing docker container image: